stallman-j/ekonomR/vignettes/basic-mapping.md

 R's `sample()` function takes a sample of size `size`, with or without replacement (defaulting to without), according to some probability vector.
 See [Brad Duthie's discussion of randomization methods in R](https://bradduthie.github.io/blog/randomisation-methods-in-r/) if you want to get fancy.

 We're going to ask R to sample from a vector that runs from 1 up to the number of rows in the `country_gpgk` frame, and then set `locality_name` as the row that equals `sampled_indices`, and the column that equals `name_var`.
+That's the place where the actual name of the place is stored.

-To get this to output as a string, we drop the geometry feature, and then force the output into a character.
+To get this to output as a string, we drop the `geometry` feature (which is where the spatial attributes are stored), and then force the output into a character.

+Finally, we'll create the spatial data frame `my_localities` which is just the `country_gpgk`, restricted to the cantons which have a row number which was sampled by our randomization.

 ``` r